JetBrains/kotlin-web-site/pages/contribute.md

 ## Contribute to other libraries and create your own

-Kotlin ships with the standard library providing core capabilities and a number of additional (kotlinx) libraries that extend its functionality.
+Besides the standard library that provides core capabilities, Kotlin has a number of additional (kotlinx) libraries that extend its functionality.
 Each kotlinx library is developed in a separate repository, has its own versioning and release cycle.

 If you want to contribute to a kotlinx library, follow the contribution process described for each library, such as [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines),